 Here’s a hands-on comprehensive look at the GoPro Fusion ($699.99), the first all-in-one 360 camera from GoPro.
 I’ve been shooting with the Fusion since it launched and here is my hands-on review.
 I also show several ways to use the GoPro Fusion to revolutionize your videos.
 I also discuss its advantages and disadvantages.
-What’s new: major improvements to Fusion mobile app (August 17, 2018) .
+What’s new: Fusion resolution increased to 5.6K, major improvements to Fusion mobile app January 2019 See the new comparison with Insta360 One X, Rylo and Vuze XR .

 – NEW!
 Video review: long-term review, tutorial, guide, and comparison with other 360 cameras.